-- In the Address field, type the address of your secure server (for example, origin.example.com). - In the Port field type 443. - In the Name field, type the name of your server (for example, Google Cloud Storage). - Leave the Health Check, Auto Load Balance, and Weight controls set to their default values. - From the Shielding menu, select either Ashburn, VA or San Jose, CA for the shielding location. - 2.
+- 7. Fill out the New Backend window as follows: - In the Address field, type the address of your secure server (for example, origin.example.com). - In the Port field type 443. - In the Name field, type the name of your server (for example, Google Cloud Storage). - Leave the Health Check, Auto Load Balance, and Weight controls set to their default values. - From the Shielding menu, select either Ashburn, VA or San Jose, CA for the shielding location. - 8.
 Click the Create button.
 The server appears in the Backends area.